-Established in 1819, ESCP Europe is the world's first business school and has educated generations of leaders and forefront thinkers.
-With its six urban campuses in Berlin, Paris, London, Madrid, Turin and Warsaw, ESCP Europe has a true European identity which enables the provision of a unique style of business education and a global perspective on management issues.
-ESCP Europe's network of around 100 partner universities extends the School's reach from European to worldwide.
+Established in 1819, ESCP is the world's first business school and has educated generations of leaders and forefront thinkers.
+With its six urban campuses in Berlin, Paris, London, Madrid, Turin and Warsaw, ESCP has a true European identity which enables the provision of a unique style of business education and a global perspective on management issues.
+ESCP's network of around 100 partner universities extends the School's reach from European to worldwide.

 About the Energy Management Centre (EMC)

 The EMC's Mission is to build a strong proactive partnership between energy corporations, government agencies, and the academic community, in preparation for a new energy era.
 This is achieved through the promotion of rigorous and objective empirical research on issues related to energy management, finance, and policy, in order to support decision-making by both government and industry.
 The results of EMC's research become available to the public through publications, workshops and conferences, educational programmes and other public outreach activities.
 Research at EMC is enhanced through direct cooperation with government agencies, and academic and industry associates from across the globe.